The Justice for Cyprus Co-ordinating Committee, Victoria

 About 40,000 troops from Turkey, armed with the latest weapons and supported by air, land and sea power, are stationed in the occupied area, making it one of the most militarized regions in the world.

-Some 200,000 Greek Cypriots—about one third of the total population—who were forcibly expelled from the occupied northern part of the island where they constituted about 70% of the population, are still deprived of the right to return to their homes and villages.
+Some 164,000 Greek Cypriots—about one third of the total population—who were forcibly expelled from the occupied northern part of the island, are still deprived of the right to return to their homes and villages.

-Less than 500 Greek Cypriots, out of 20,000 at the end of August 1974, still remain enclaved in the occupied territory.
-The rest have been forced to abandon their homes by constant intimidation and harassment.
+Less than 343 Greek Cypriots, out of 20,000 at the end of August 1974, still remain enclaved in the occupied territory.
+The rest have been forced to abandon their homes through constant intimidation and harassment.
+(There were 343 enclaved in 2014.)

 More than 160,000 settlers from Turkey have been brought in to Cyprus illegally to colonize the occupied area and alter the demographic character of Cyprus.

-According to Turkish Cypriot sources, 58,000 Turkish Cypriots, out of a population of 116,000, have emigrated from the island since Turkey’s invasion.
+According to Turkish Cypriot sources, more than half of the Turkish Cypriots have emigrated from the island since Turkey’s invasion.
 Turkish Cypriots are now outnumbered by troops and settlers from Turkey.

 There has been a deliberate and systematic attempt by Turkey and its Turkish Cypriot puppet regime to destroy the Greek and Christian cultural and historical heritage of occupied Cyprus.